rwaymouth/Sass-Bootstrap-for-Mixture.io/README.md

-## Sassified Bootstrap for Mixture.io
+## Sassified Bootstrap for Mixture

-This is a quick and simple setup for using [Sass-Bootstrap](https://github.com/jlong/sass-bootstrap) in Mixture.io.
+This is a quick and simple setup for using [Bootstrap - Sass](https://github.com/twbs/bootstrap-sass) in Mixture.

-It currently uses Sass-Bootstrap v3.0.0.
+It currently uses Bootstrap-Sass v3.1.0.2, and has Autoprefixer activated.